 5. Send It Within Two Months

-Two out of three newlywed couples polled told us they still haven't received all of their wedding gifts, which left us wondering -- what ever happened to the longstanding one-year rule?
-With the convenience of online buying and shipping, there's little excuse for such a huge delay.
-If you really want to follow wedding gift etiquette, try to send your gift within two months of the wedding.
-And though you're excited for them to see it, don't bring it to the wedding -- they won't want to lug it around, and it could get damaged during the night.
-Having it shipped straight to them will make things easier for everyone!
+We know there's been a one-year rule floating around, but with the convenience of online registries and two-day shipping, there's really no excuse for such a huge delay.
+If you really want to follow wedding gift etiquette, try to send your gift within two months of the couple's wedding.
+And though you're excited for them to see it, don't bring it to the wedding—they won't want to lug it around, and it could get damaged during the night.
+Have it shipped straight to their door to make things easier for everyone.